-This article explains what FC looptime is and whether faster looptime is really better for your quadcopter.
-We’ll also talk about gyro update frequency and ESC refresh rate which is equally important.
+This article explains what FC looptime is and how faster looptime might affect your quadcopter’s flight performance.
+We’ll also talk about gyro update frequency and ESC refresh rate which are equally important.

-With all the new technologies coming out every day in the FPV multirotor world, it can be hard to keep up.
-“Looptime”, “Gyro update frequency” and “ESC protocols” are one of the concepts being discussed a lot in the FPV community, with regards to the FC and ESC.
+With all the new technology coming out every day in the FPV racing drone world, it can be hard to keep up.
+“Looptime”, “Gyro update frequency”, “ESC protocols”, and how they affect the FC and ESC, are some of the concepts being discussed regularly within the FPV community.

 - 1000us = 1khz

 The Different Looptime in Firmware

 Today, the four main flight controller firmware for mini quad’s are Betaflight, Cleanflight, Raceflight, and the KISS FC firmware.
 Each firmware might or might not allow FC to run at different looptimes.

 For example KISS FC operates at only 1kHz (1000us looptime), while Betaflight normally runs 8KHz (125us looptime) and Raceflight can even do 32KHz.

 Update (Feb 2019): From Betaflight 4.0, it will no longer support 32KHz.
 There are benefits of running 32KHz, it reduces latency but it also increases noise.
 In order to reduce noise we’d have to use additional filtering, which introduce latency back (or even more latency than non-32khz).
 So the devs think 32KHz is not really worth it as it also uses more processing power we could use for something else.

 The reason we want higher FC looptime is to reduce latency, but there are so many other things that can introduce delay other than just PID loops:

 - Gyro Sensor Delay (caused by the built-in low-pass filter and limited sampling rate)